opendxl/opendxl-tie-client-python/pydoc/_sources/advancedgetreputationexample.txt

 In addition to dumping all of the reputation information received, this sample pulls out three specific properties for the file and certificate:

-    * The Global Threat Intelligence (GTI) Trust Level
+    * The Global Threat Intelligence (GTI) trust level
     * The prevalence of the file or certificate within the enterprise
     * The first time the the file or certificate was found within the enterprise